-This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (2022, Part 4).
+This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (Part 4).
 A low-level concern is not insignificant.
-If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers, or contractors) that does not meet the harm threshold, then this should be shared in accordance with the settings low-level concerns policy
+This process should be used in events where a concern about professional conduct does not meet the threshold set out at the beginning of this section.

-- Reports should be made in accordance with Willow Park C of E primary school own processes referenced in the code of conduct. - Willow Park C of E primary school creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+- Reports should be made in accordance with the settings own processes.
+Willow Park C of E Primary creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.